42piratas/obsidianfcards/README.md

 This script will navigate through your [Obsidian](https://obsidian.md/) notes to collect marked word/sentences/pagraphs, adding them to a raw list (each marked passage as a bullet point) and finally exporting them to a `txt` file.

 The script was first written with the idea of creating flash cards (thus fcards) with key words/sentences/paragraphs from diverse notes.
-It may be useful for different use cases, though.

 ### Marking/Selecting Content